matry/editor/README.md

 3. **Design should be performed in the target medium**.
 If you're designing for the web, then the browser should be your working environment.
 4. **Drawing tools are not equipped to solve modern design problems**.
 At scale, designing a product often means creating a system, and text is better suited for that purpose than graphical illustrations.
 5. **Designers and developers should collaborate on the same artifact**.
 In the game industry, artists and developers actively collaborate together on the final product, yet for web and mobile app development, this has never been the case.
 Why shouldn't it be?
+6. **Design tools should be framework-agnostic**.
+Lots of new design tools output to React, but the only realistic future is one where a design tool can output to any target.
+Matry compiles your work into an [intermediate representation](https://en.wikipedia.org/wiki/Intermediate_representation), which can then be transpiled into any format you wish.

 ## Overview